storybookjs/react-native/addons/notes/README.md

 yarn add -D @storybook/addon-notes
 ```

-Then create a file called `addons.js` in your storybook config.
+Then create a file called `addons.js` in your Storybook config.

 Add following content to it: